 Please keep in mind that if your lifestyle or budget prove to make building your dog’s diet too difficult or not possible, there are several “all-in-one” vitamins on the market that are specifically designed with canines in mind.

-Depending on the age and weight of your dog, one to four of these treat-like vitamins will help them stay healthy and happy.
-Otherwise, below are some of the most common dog vitamin deficiencies and the dietary supplements that are available as a correct and effective response to the disorder.
+Depending on the age and weight of your dog, one to four of these treat-like vitamins will help them stay healthy.
+Below are some of the most common dog vitamin deficiencies and pet supplements that are available as a correct and effective response to the disorder.

 - Cause: Lack of Vitamin A